IUMI Online Hull Tutorial

 Exam & bursary for WMU postgrad diploma

 Students can choose to take an examination at the end of the 13 modules.
 Given the rigour of the qualification, candidates are advised to thoroughly work through all tutorial modules prior to the exam and to study about 90 hours to be sufficiently prepared.
 An additional fee of EUR 90.00 will be charged to students who wish to sit the exam.
 Candidates who choose to take the exam and who pass it will be awarded a certificate from IUMI which includes their score.
+The exam consists of 90 multiple-choice questions which have to be completed within 2.5 hours.
 The pass mark for the exam is 65%.
 Students achieving 90% or higher are awarded a certificate with distinction.
 The exam is an online examination which will be remotely invigilated by an exam supervisor and a webcam is required to sit the exam.
 The exam can be taken quarterly: March, June, September, December.
 Candidates who successfully pass the exam are invited to apply for an IUMI bursary worth US$ 8,750 for the Marine Insurance Law & Practice Postgraduate Diploma offered by the World Maritime University.

 The exam license must be purchased two weeks prior the exam date.

 Reduced fee for IUMI members